LA PALMA: HIKING LA ISLA BONITA. FROM CRATERS TO CLOUD FOREST

 Transfer back to the hotel for dinner and accommodation.

 Our expedition invites you on a captivating 6,5-kilometer hike towards the heart of the newly born volcano, Cumbre Vieja, Tajogaite.
 The trail winds its way, revealing awe-inspiring vistas of this formidable force of nature.
-Behold the mesmerising spectacle of Tajogaite, its ominous silhouette against the sky, a testament to the raw power that shaped the land in La Palma.
+Behold the mesmerising spectacle of Tajogaite, its ominous silhouette against the sky, a testament to the raw power that shaped La Palma's land.
 Along the way, marvel at the vast flows of lava cascading down into the Aridane Valley, El Paso, Los Llanos and Tazacorte, a reminder of the volcano’s fierce embrace.

 After exploring the dramatic landscapes shaped by the Cumbre Vieja eruption, we will head down to the colourful coastal town of Tazacorte.
 Known for having the best climate in Europe, Tazacorte offers a striking contrast to the volcanic scenery, with its black-sand beach, charming colonial houses, and lush banana plantations.
 It is the perfect place to unwind by the sea, enjoy fresh local fish, or simply take a stroll along the promenade while soaking up the Atlantic views.